Dasharo/docs/docs/osf-trivia-list/dasharo.md

 consistent and high-quality firmware solution for a wide range of platforms and applications.

-## What is Dasharo binary blob policy?
+## What is Dasharo's binary blob policy?

 Modern x86 platforms' firmware requires closed source blobs to be integrated into the image to properly initialize the silicon.
 The ecosystem is shifting